 Some runners claim that strength training leaves them sore, slow and unable to run at their best, but, if you train wisely, this doesn't have to be the case.
 Here's a few reasons why adding a bit of strength training to your running might be the missing piece in your performance puzzle.

 Strength, rate of force development and running economy

 Strength training develops maximal strength, rate of force development (RFD), running economy and time-to-exhaustion, all of which directly impact running performance.

-Research exploring the effects eight weeks of strength training had on experienced, long distance runners demonstrated that the strength trained group displayed an improvement in maximal strength of 33.2%, an enhancement in RFD of 26%, a 5% improvement in running economy, and an increase in time to exhaustion whilst running at maximal aerobic speed of 21.3%.
-These improvements were obtained without changes in bodyweight or maximal oxygen uptake.
-The improvements only occurred in the strength training group, and appear to be a direct result of the strength training intervention.
+Research exploring the effects of strength training on experienced, long distance runners demonstrated that strength training resulted in an improvement in maximal strength of 33.2%, an enhancement in RFD of 26%, a 5% improvement in running economy, and an increase in time to exhaustion whilst running at maximal aerobic speed of 21.3%.
+These improvements were obtained without changes in bodyweight and were a direct result of the strength training intervention.

-Another study investigating the effect strength training has on stride length in experienced runners also demonstrated positive results for the participants performing strength training.
-So, strong runners are able to make longer steps.
+Another study investigating the effect strength training has on stride length in runners also demonstrated positive results.
 The research revealed that the loss of stride length which occurs during an intense running session can be reduced via strength training.
-Stride length is an essential component of distance running.
-The participants performing strength training were able to lessen the reduction in stride length that typically occurs under fatigue.
-This is another example of strength training directly leading to gains in running performance.
-The research is clear; well structured strength training can boost running performance.

 Strength training clearly benefits running performance.
 If you’re a runner, don’t be afraid to pick up a barbell every once in a while.
 Get the most out of your running by adding strength training to your training program.